Dating success; breaking out of your comfort zone

 Dating outside your comfort zone

-Just like that push for promotion or gaining an extra qualification, finding yourself that special someone involves breaking with the ennui of your comfort zone and putting yourself out there.
+Just like that push for promotion or gaining an extra qualification, starting to date again and finding yourself that special someone involves breaking with the ennui of your comfort zone and putting yourself out there.
 Indeed, if Yerkes and Dodson’s postulate is anything to go by, why would you choose to settle for a mediocre partner when you can strive for the best?

 Though things might see daunting at first, you’ll be surprised at how easily you can instil positive change into your love life once you start trying – indeed, joining a dating site could be a good place to start!